vbkostov/tess-website-lite/content/pages/telescope_information.md

 <button type="button" class="collapsible"> Spacecraft </button>
 <div class="content">
   <br>The TESS spacecraft is an NGIS LEOStar-2/750 satellite bus which provides power, attitude control, data storage, and communications/transmission.
-The spacecraft was built by Northrop Grumman Innovation Systems in Dulles, VA, where the Mission Operations Center (MOC) is located.</br>
+The spacecraft was built by <a href = "https://www.northropgrumman.com/"> Northrop Grumman Innovation Systems </a> in Dulles, VA, where the Mission Operations Center (MOC) is located.</br>
   <br>Power is supplied by two deployable solar array wings that are capable of providing 415 W of total power.
 The estimated requirement of the observatory is 290 W. The bus is equipped with a Ka-band transmitter coupled to an 0.7m body-fixed high-gain antenna.
 The transmitter operates on 2 W of power and transfers data at a rate of at 100 Mb/s, sufficient to downlink science data during 4-h intervals at each orbit perigee.
 Spacecraft attitude is controlled through a zero-momentum attitude control system with a three-axis hydrazine monopropellent propulsion system and 2 star trackers.
 The fine pointing of the observatory is achieved through four reaction wheels and high-precision quaternions produced by the science cameras.</br>
   <br/><img class="img-responsive" style="max-width:67%;" src="images/data/TESS_alone_high_res.jpg"><br/>*The TESS spacecraft and payload ready for launch.
 Image Credit: MIT*
   <br/><img class="img-responsive" style="max-width:67%;" src="images/data/spacecraft_orbital.png"><br/>*Image Credit: Northrop Grumman Innovation Systems*